 STATUS: Research is complete.
 A brief summary report is available HERE (.pdf; 495 KB).
 Presentation slides summarizing the project are available HERE (pptx; 43 MB).

 The repository of design examples is available for download HERE (.zip, 528 MB; includes repository materials, a spreadsheet index to the repository, and information on how to access repository material; please note this is a large file and will take some time to download).

 A series of illustrated case studies is available HERE (.zip, 6.2 MB).

 Design considerations for 6 categories of crossings and barriers are available HERE (.zip, 9.1 MB).

 A literature review and summary of a expert survey are available HERE (.zip, 4.8 MB)

 Since the Nutty Narrows squirrel bridge was constructed in Longview, Washington in 1963, a wide range of projects have been implemented by state DOTs, local governments, and non-governmental organizations to remedy situations with high levels of road-related mortality for smaller wildlife, reptiles and amphibians.
-These projects include incorporation of measures into new roads, retrofits of existing infrastructure, and addition of infrastructure specifically for wildlife use and many also implement post-construction monitoring of various types.
+These projects include incorporation of measures into new roads, retrofits of existing infrastructure, and addition of infrastructure specifically for wildlife use.
+Many of these projects have also implemented post-construction monitoring to evaluate effectiveness.
 However, many of these projects are not known beyond the local area or state where they were constructed.
 As a result, the designs and lessons learned from their implementation are not available to inform current projects.

-The purpose of this study is to (1) gather and summarize existing information on existing crossing structures and methods used by small terrestrial mammals, reptiles and amphibians, and (2) develop a central repository of plan sheets and case studies of successes and lessons learned for a representative selection of projects.
+The purpose of this study is to gather and summarize existing information on crossing structures, passages, and exclusion barriers for small terrestrial mammals, reptiles, and amphibians.
+The information will be organized in a repository of design examples, plan sheets, and case studies of successes and lessons learned for a representative selection of projects.